vipulnaik/diet-exercise-health/profile-information/health-profile.md

 incidents) in
 [blood_pressure_readings.sql](../sql/blood_pressure_readings.sql).

-As of 2026-01-25, the most recent morning heart rate readings from the BP machine (before exercise or eating) were on 2026-01-25 with readings of 64 bpm and 63 bpm respectively.
-The ambient temperature at the time I took the readings was 61 degrees Fahrenheit, but the morning had been somewhat colder, which might explain why these readings were higher than my usual range of 42 to 60 bpm.
+As of 2026-03-21, the most recent morning heart rate readings from the BP machine (before exercise or eating) were on 2026-03-21 with readings of 68 bpm and 69 bpm respectively.
+The ambient temperature at the time I took the readings was 75 degrees Fahrenheit, which might have played a role in the high heart rate relative to my usual.
+However, the previous readings on 2026-01-25 also had higher-than-usual heart rates of 64 bpm and 63 bpm respectively.

 I also record my heart rate and SpO2 as part of my monthly pulse oximeter readings (as well as other one-off readings in response to